What Makes an Awesome Theme for a Blog?

-It is not that Google judges your color scheme, it is if your theme is loads slowly or is confusing to visitors, they will immediately click off of your site which signals Google there is a problem.
+It is not that Google judges your color scheme.
+If your theme is loads slowly or is confusing to visitors they will immediately click off of your site which signals Google there is a problem.
 That is what is referred to as “bounce rate.”

 The fewer plugins you need for your website the better.
-You will need plugins for various things like blocking spam comments, backing up your site, etc. Try to choose a WordPress theme for a blog that has all of the formatting basics covered you want.
+You will need plugins for various things like site security, site backup, etc. Try to choose a WordPress theme for a blog that has all of the formatting basics covered you want.

 Too many plugins can slow down your site and you need it to load fast for your readers.
 Choose the best-optimized WordPress theme you can find.

 Vendor support and tutorials.
 Premium WordPress themes purchased from vendors should provide support and video instruction or a step by step guide.
 Free themes have support from the vendors, but there may not be tutorials available.

 Also, check for regular theme updates.
 WordPress updates their software often and can make themes outdated.
-It is important a theme is updated regularly to keep up with WordPress changes.
+It is important a theme is updated regularly to keep up with WordPress changes and for site security.

 The purpose of a child theme is to keep theme updates from overwriting your customizations.
 A WordPress child theme is a separate theme from the original or parent theme you can use for customizing without having to edit the original or parent theme template files.